-VA’s current income thresholds can be located at: www.va.gov/healthbenefits/cost/income_thresholds.asp
+VA’s income thresholds change annually and current levels can be located at: www.va.gov/healthbenefits/cost/income_thresholds.

-Service-Disabled Veterans: who are 50 percent or more disabled from service-connected conditions, unemployable due to service-connected conditions, or receiving care for a service- connected disability receive priority in scheduling of hospital or outpatient medical appointments.
+Service-disabled Veterans: who are rated by VA as 50 percent or more disabled from service-connected conditions, unemployable due to service-connected conditions, or receiving care for a service- connected disability receive priority in scheduling of hospital or outpatient medical appointments.

 VA covers the costs of care for newborn children of women Veterans for seven days after birth.
 Infertility evaluation and limited treatments are also available.
 Women Veterans Program Managers are available at all VA facilities to assist women Veterans in their health care and benefits.
 For more information, visit www.womenshealth.va.gov/.

 LGBT Veterans are eligible for the same VA benefits as any other Veteran and will be treated in a welcoming environment.
 Comprehensive health services are available to LGBT Veterans including primary care, specialty care, mental health care, residential treatment and reproductive health care services.
 VA provides management of acute and chronic illnesses, preventive care, contraceptive and gynecology services, menopause management, and cancer screenings.